gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 The markdown-link-checker is an implemented plugin from [markdown-link-checker](https://www.npmjs.com/package/markdown-link-check) that automatically scans and checks for working and dead links.
 The code used in this project is a modified version from [canada.ca link checker](https://github.com/canada-ca/Open_First_Whitepaper/blob/master/link-check.js).
 We are currently using version 3.0.

-To run the plugin simply run 'npm run link-check'.
+To run the plugin simply type 'npm run link-check' in your terminal.
+The links will load in the terminal but they will also be generated inside a 'broken-links.json' in the root directory.

 Tip: Keep in mind it might lag, but just give it a few seconds to finish